wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.3.18 =

+* Bug fix: resolved case where new backdated posts were treated as edits.
+* Some changes to tweet truncating routines to avoid modifying the URL during truncation.

 = 2.3.17 =